-Dr. Alejandro Lee, a native of Panama, was a first-generation college student, earning his BA in French and Spanish (Honors) from Pitzer College; a MA and PhD in Hispanic Languages and Literatures, and a master of Library and Information Science from the University of California Los Angeles (UCLA).
-Before joining Santa Monica College in 2016, Dr. Lee taught in the Pacific Northwest and in Southern California: UCLA, the University of Southern California, and Scripps College (Claremont Colleges), and in the Pacific Northwest.
+Alejandro Lee is a native of Panama.
+A first-generation college student, he earned a BA in French and Spanish with Honors from Pitzer College, followed by a MA and PhD in Hispanic Languages and Literatures, as well as a master’s degree in Library and Information Science from UCLA.
+Dr. Lee taught in Southern California at UCLA, the University of Southern California, and Scripps College (Claremont Colleges), and in the Pacific Northwest.

 In 2016 he joined the Santa Monica College faculty, where he teaches Spanish for heritage learners (Spanish 11 and 12), and intermediate courses (Spanish 3 and 4).
-He is a member of the Student Instructional Support Committee and liaison for the Modern Language Tutoring Center, and regularly advises several clubs, among them, the Spanish Club.
-In addition, he is proud to support students in Hombre a Hombre and Men of Color Mentoring.
+Dr. Lee is a member of the Student Instructional Support Committee and a liaison for the Modern Language Tutoring Center, and regularly advises several campus clubs, including the Spanish Club, and is proud to support students in Hombre a Hombre and Men of Color Mentoring.

-Dr. Lee also serves as a summer faculty mentor for the Heritage Teacher Workshop hosted by the National Heritage Language Resource Center at UCLA as well as on the Editorial Committee of History and Perspectives, the journal of the Chinese Historical Society of America.
-He is the Community College representative for the American Association of Teachers of Spanish and Portuguese (2020-2023), chair of the College Board’s CLEP Spanish Test Development Committee (2019-21) and a member of the Editorial Committee of Plurilingual & Pluriculturales: A Newsletter on Critical Language Education (2020-), a member of America’s Languages Working Group (2021-) and a co-founder of Heritage Language Exchange (2021-).
+Dr. Lee also serves as a summer faculty mentor for the Heritage Teacher Workshop hosted by the National Heritage Language Resource Center, and on the Editorial Committee of History and Perspectives, the journal of the Chinese Historical Society of America.
+He is the Community College representative for the American Association of Teachers of Spanish and Portuguese (2020-2023), chair of the College Board’s CLEP Spanish Test Development Committee (2019-22), a member of the Editorial Committee of Plurilingual & Pluriculturales: A Newsletter on Critical Language Education (2020-), a member of America’s Languages Working Group (2021-) and a co-founder of Heritage Language Exchange (2021-).

-Outside of his duties as an educator, Dr. Lee maintains a healthy lifestyle through swimming and yoga.
-An avid traveler, he enjoys meeting new people, exploring new restaurants and cuisines, and participating in cultural events.
-He is delighted to be back "home" in Southern California.
+Outside of his work as an educator, Dr. Lee enjoys swimming and yoga, traveling, meeting new people, exploring new restaurants and cuisines, and participating in cultural events in Southern California, which he is delighted to call home.

 Current Course Offerings